Caroline Weir

-Caroline Elspeth Lillias Weir (born 20 June 1995) is a Scottish professional footballer who plays as an attacking midfielder or forward for Spanish Primera División club Real Madrid CF and the Scotland women's national team.
+Caroline Elspeth Lillias Weir (born 20 June 1995) is a Scottish professional footballer who plays as an attacking midfielder or forward for Spanish Liga F club Real Madrid CF and the Scotland national team.
+She is often regarded as one of the world's best players.

+She began her career in Scotland with Hibernian, moving to Arsenal aged 18 and spending the next nine years in English football with Bristol Academy, Liverpool and Manchester City, winning four trophies (two FA Women's Cups and two WSL Cups) in her time at City.
+She joined Real Madrid in 2022, becoming the first Scottish player in the top division of Spanish women's football.

+Weir made her full international debut in 2013, and played for Scotland at the UEFA Euro 2017 and 2019 FIFA World Cup tournaments.
+She also featured for the rarely-assembled Great Britain team at the 2020 Olympic Games (held in 2021).

 Club career

 Elgin Star

-Weir began her footballing journey playing for local boys team, Elgin Star FC, in the Fife Football Development League at Pitreavie Playing Fields between 2003 and 2005.
-She played as a midfielder in the 7 a-side games, invariably scoring 2 to 3 goals each game & regularly receiving the player of the match award.
+Raised in Dunfermline, Weir began her footballing journey playing for local boys' team Elgin Star FC in the Fife Football Development League at Pitreavie Playing Fields between 2003 and 2005.
+She played as a midfielder in the 7-a-side games, invariably scoring two to three goals each game and regularly receiving the player of the match award.

 Hibernian

-Weir started her career in the Hibernian Ladies youth system from the age of ten.
+Weir started her career in the Hibernian youth system from the age of ten.
 In 2011, she won the SWFL First Division player of the year award for her performances in Hibs' reserve side while also making her first team debut in May against Glasgow City.

 Arsenal

-Weir joined FA WSL side Arsenal Ladies in July 2013 after leaving high school.
-Whilst at Arsenal, Weir won the 2014 FA Women's Cup.
+Weir joined FA WSL side Arsenal in July 2013 after leaving high school.
+Whilst at Arsenal, Weir won the FA Women's Cup in 2014 but was unable to establish herself as a regular starter.